minhtuan92/porfolio/README.md

 - Classifing the components based on the visibility of components(Navbar and footer are always visible).
 - Angular Directives
 - Conditional rendering
-- Firebase Hosting
+- Github Pages Hosting

-Hosted the app on [Firebase](https://tminhtuan-portfolio.web.app)
+Hosted the app on [Github Page](https://minhtuan92.github.io/porfolio/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.